bitrise-io/devcenter/_articles/en/api/authentication.md

 - api
 - security
 description: 'The current API supports only one type of authentication: user generated Personal Access Tokens.
-Organizations do not have their own access tokens.'
+Workspaces do not have their own access tokens.'
 menu:
   api-main:
     weight: 1

 ---
 The current API supports only one type of authentication: user generated **Personal Access Tokens**.
-Organizations do not have their own access tokens.
+Workspaces do not have their own access tokens.

 **Every API endpoint requires authentication**, except the "root" URL ([https://api.bitrise.io](https://api.bitrise.io "https://api.bitrise.io")).